Garl4nd/PyCalc/README.txt

 In contrast, the ":=" operator first assigns the value and then evaluates the expression, so that "x^2' |x:=1" returns 1^2'=0.
 F inally, the operator "->" simply replaces all instances of the substituted string with the string to its right, without evaluating it.
 For example, "fn(x)fnh(x) |f->si" is the same as writing "sin(x)sinh(x)".

 There is also a slight difference between the expressions "4,5,6" and "(4,5,6)".
-The former is to be understood simply as a list of separate expressions, while the latter is more akin to a mathematical vector, with the components representing a single entity.
+The former is to be understood simply as a sequence of separate expressions, while the latter is more akin to a mathematical vector, with the components representing a single entity.
 For example, asking the parser to plot "t^2,t^3" produces plots of two separate functions of t, while "(t^2,t^3)" produces a parametric curve with the left and right expression representing its x and y coordinates, respectively.
 Similarly, "xy,sin(xy)" produces two 2-D plots while "(xy,sin(xy)" produces a single plot of a 2-D vector field.
 The expression "dot(x,y) |x=(1,2);y=(2,4)" behaves as expected, but with "dot(x,y) |x=1,2;y=2,4" the parser tries to evaluate dot(1,2),dot(1,4),dot(2,2),dot(2,4) and so fails, because the arguments are not vectors.

+The expresssion 1,3..10 stands for 1,3,5,7,9.
+The corresponding decreasing sequence is 9,7..1.
+If you want to create a vector instead, use the function V, e.g. "V(1,3..10)".

 One-letter symbols such as x,y...which are not reserved by the parser (i.e. not i,e,π,+,*, etc.) are automatically converted to variables.
 For variables with longer names, you need to include the name after the substitution symbol | or where.
 For example, "var*var | var" is the square of the variable "var", while "var*var" is equivalent to the product of  squares of three variables "v", "a" and "r".

+To save an expression for later use, you can use the (greedy) operator "<--".
+For example, "res <-- cos(x), sin(y)" saves the sequence cos(x), sin(y) to the variable res.
+You can later see the value of res by evaluating it without arguments ("res") or you can directly evaluate it at a particular point ("res | x=0;y=pi/2").

 To plot a function (e.g. sin(x) ), you can either write "plot sin(x)", or you can write "sin(x)" and press ctrl+p or click the "Plot" button.
 You can plot multiple functions by using commas, e.g. plot x,x^2,x^3
 To specify the limits (e.g. from 0 to 2π), write "from 0 to 2pi" to the end of the command.